Who's paying for Dems to show up at town halls?

 Dan Bartlett, the police lieutenant responsible for those tweets, told CNN Monday that two men wearing handguns on their hips (Utah is an open-carry state) and bandanas over their faces were "yelling at the crowd to rush the cops when we had closed the front door to the school when it reached occupancy."

-But the crowd of hundreds of anti-Chaffetz protesters actually stepped in and defended police, Barlett said.
+But the crowd of hundreds of anti-Chaffetz protesters actually stepped in and defended police, Bartlett said.

 "The crowd was great with us," he said.